 Drugstore shelves have so many choices of over-the-counter (OTC) pain medication that it can seem difficult to find one that you like.
 But OTC pain relievers can be divided into just 2 main types: acetaminophen and nonsteroidal anti-inflammatory drugs (NSAIDs).

 Acetaminophen is available as a generic medicine and by the brand name Tylenol.
-It's also commonly called paracetamol or abbreviated APAP.
 You'll find a few different NSAIDs, such as ibuprofen, naproxen, aspirin, and ketoprofen.
 Some medicines, such as Excedrin Extra Strength, combine acetaminophen and aspirin.

 You need a prescription to buy stronger pain relievers called opioids.
-It's found in a variety of cough suppressants.
+Codeine, which is one type of opiod, is found in a variety of cough suppressants.
 In a few states, cough medicines with codeine can be bought at pharmacies without a prescription.
 It's also in pain relievers along with acetaminophen.
 Codeine can make you feel sleepy, so you need to be careful when taking it.

 Using OTC pain relievers